alebianco/robotlegs-utilities-macrobot/README.md

 ## Building

-In the **build** folder, make a copy of the _user.properties.eg_ file and call it _user.properties_
-Edit that file to provide values specific to your system
-Use the `build.xml` ant script you'll find in the **build** folder, to build the project
+In the **gradle** folder, make a copy of the _user.properties.eg_ file and call it _user.properties_ Edit that file to provide values specific to your system Use the `gradlew` script to build the project

 ## Contributing

-If you want to contribute to the project refer to the [CONTRIBUTING.md](CONTRIBUTING.md) document for guidelines.
+If you want to contribute to the project refer to the [contributing document](CONTRIBUTING.md) for guidelines.

-## Roadmap

-* document the code
-* allow functions or instances to be added as sub commands
-* add test coverage